nnaaaa/EightQueens/report.md

             self.gvalue = 0
 ```

-> My heuristic function will count the amount of the pairs of queens that attack each together (attack on row, column or diagonal)
+> My heuristic function will count the amount of the pairs of queens that attack each together (attack on row, column or diagonal).
+> `If a queen isn't placed, it will account a pair attack`

 ```python
 class State:
     def __isSameDiagonal(self,firstQueen:Position,secondQueen:Position):